alexissusset/soracom-resin-modemAT/README.md

     1. Start the device on WiFi or Ethernet and let the soracom.py script add the GSM connection in Network Manager for you
     1. Place the soracom GSM configuration file on your device's SD card in /system-connections/ using the following command: `cp soracom-resin/soracom /Volume/resin-boot/system-connections/`

-1. In your resin.io Application, please make sure to set the following Fleet Configuration variables to ensure that your Cellular modem ahs enough power:
+1. In your resin.io Application, please make sure to set the following Fleet Configuration variables to ensure that your Cellular modem has enough power:
     1. RESIN_HOST_CONFIG_max_usb_current = 1
     1. RESIN_HOST_CONGIG_safe_mode_gpio = 4